zukunft/zukunft.com/docs/code_functions_all.md

 \-- type_object
     \-- row_mapper_typ_obj - section for function row_mapper_typ_obj not yet defined that it should be construct and map in /helper/type_object.php
     \-- name - section for function name is expected to be debug in /helper/type_object.php
+    \-- no_diff - section for function no_diff not yet defined that it should be compare in /helper/type_object.php
     \-- sql_table - section for function sql_table not yet defined that it should be sql create in /helper/type_object.php
     \-- sql_index - section for function sql_index not yet defined that it should be sql create in /helper/type_object.php
     \-- load_sql_by_id - section for function load_sql_by_id is expected to be load sql in /helper/type_object.php